MBO-Utrecht-MDVDM/IBS/README.md

 2. php artisan tinker
 3. factory(App\User::class, 1)->create()
 ### Now you have an admin acccount with the password set to: password

+## Content
+This Laravel application consists of the following content:
+* User login
+* User/Admin roles
+* Questionnaires with questions and answers
+* The possibility to save the user answers to the database